 Wednesday, May 29, 2019

 Today is Patrick Henry’s birthday.
-Happy Birthday, Uncle Patrick! (his second wife, Dorothea Dandridge Spotswood, was my great geat great great great great aunt).
+Happy Birthday, “Cousin” Patrick! (his second wife, Dorothea Spotswood Dandridge was a daughter of my great great great great great great aunt Dorothea Spotswood).

 One of the central figures of the American Revolution, Patrick Henry is most famous for a speech he gave at the second Virginian Convention at St. John’s Church in Richmond on March 23, 1775, which persuaded those in attendance—including George Washington and Thomas Jefferson—to begin preparing for war against Great Britain.